Mostafa77Mahmoud/reblit-web-to-app-/replit.md

 - **2024-12-20**: Integrated real API server at https://shariah-ai.netlify.app
 - **2024-12-20**: Removed all mock data and connected to live backend
 - **2024-12-20**: Implemented real authentication, analysis, and data fetching
+- **2024-12-20**: Fixed all errors and implemented complete Arabic/English translation system
+- **2024-12-20**: Added comprehensive bilingual support with RTL layout for Arabic

 ## User Preferences
 - Wants a complete mobile app experience with multiple screens